Solid Sterling Silver Maltese Cross Wallet Chain — 200g Hand-Engraved

 Q: How do I verify the silver is real?

-Check the clasp — there's a .925 hallmark stamp pressed into the metal.
-That's the industry-standard purity mark for sterling silver.
-If you want to double-check, any jeweler can run an acid test in about thirty seconds.
+Check the clasp — there's a .925 hallmark stamp pressed into the metal, the industry-standard purity mark for sterling silver.
+If you want certainty beyond the stamp, any jeweler can run an acid test in about thirty seconds, and most will do it free while you wait.

 Quick Specs & Real-World Performance